 Have a broken watch that you can’t bear to throw away?
 Break open the back, then remove the gears and parts.
 Not only will you have something fun to use, but you’re recycling too.
 Watch parts are essential to Steampunk style, so you might want to ask your friends for their broken watches.
 You might find setting these things in clear epoxy resin is ultimately your zig.
 Or zag.

 Of course, glitter is a trusted epoxy friend.
-They go together like peanut butter and chocolate.
+They go together like bed and breakfast.
 Glitter comes in so many colors and sizes that you can use it for days and never run out of choices.
 And you can use it to glam up a drink tumbler with resin.